vectorgrp/sil-kit/docs/api/timeSyncService.rst

 The following example is based on the ``SilKitCanDemo`` source code which is distributed with the SIL Kit, and slightly abridged for clarity.
-It demonstrates how to setup a life cycle service and register callbacks to monitor participant state changes.
+It demonstrates how to set up a life cycle service and register callbacks to monitor participant state changes.

 To demonstrate how to properly initialize other services, a CAN controller is